Nanoscale imaging of reduced forward bias at V-defects in green-emitting nitride LEDs: Introduction

-An extensive experimental literature has progressively revealed the optoelectronic properties of V-pits \cite{hangleiter2005, hitzel2005, netzel2007, meyer2011, kim2014, sheen2015, zhou2017, ajia2018, yapparov2020}.
-Recent works employing far- \cite{chow2023} and near-field \cite{yapparov2024, yapparov2024b} imaging of the photo- and electro-luminescence indirectly suggest lateral hole transport following injection at V-pit facets prior to recombination in c-plane quantum wells.
-This ingredient is present in numerical modeling that indicates V-pit-induced improvements to EE \cite{ho2022, quan2014, li2016}, and was invoked to explain the characteristics of operational LEDs containing V-pits \cite{wu2016}.
-However, these experimental techniques do not reveal the underlying physical mechanism for improved WPE.
-To do so requires local optoelectronic measurements at the scale of the V-pits.
-To date, only two works have made attempts in this direction.
-The first employs the high spatial resolution of self-emissive electron microscopy to provide local electrical information without correlating it with local optical properties \cite{tak2023}, and the second compares separate local conductive atomic force microscopy measurements with near-field luminescence imaging \cite{li2019c}.
-A 20-fold increase in current at fixed bias is observed in the vicinity of V-pits and a separate, purely optical map, shows a 2-fold increase in electroluminescence intensity near V-pits.
-The spatial resolution of the maps is however comparable to the V-pit size.
+An extensive experimental literature has progressively revealed the optoelectronic properties of V-defects \cite{hitzel2005, netzel2007, meyer2011, kim2014, sheen2015, zhou2017, ajia2018, yapparov2020}.
+Recent works employing far- \cite{chow2023} and near-field \cite{yapparov2024, yapparov2024b} imaging of the photo- and electro-luminescence suggest lateral hole transport following injection at V-defect facets prior to radiative recombination in $\left(0001\right)$-plane quantum wells.
+This ingredient is present in numerical modeling that predicts V-defect-induced improvements to EE \cite{ho2022, quan2014, li2016}, and was invoked to explain the characteristics of operational LEDs containing V-defects \cite{wu2016}.
+However, these approaches do not reveal the underlying physical mechanism for improved EE since this requires local optoelectronic measurements at length scales smaller than typical V-defect sizes ($\approx$ 100 nm).
+Two works have made attempts in this direction.
+The first employs high spatial resolution, self-emissive electron microscopy to provide local electrical information without correlating it with local optical properties \cite{tak2023}, and the second compares separate conductive atomic force microscopy measurements with near-field luminescence imaging \cite{li2019c}, but only with spatial resolutions that are, at best, comparable to V-defect sizes.

-Here we \textit{simultaneously} map the local optoelectronic properties of V-pits in a commercial, green-emitting LED heterostructures with spatial resolutions ($<$ 10 nm) well below the size of the V-pits.
-Using the tip of a scanning tunneling microscope as a local hole injector, we provide the first direct experimental evidence to support the EE hypothesis.
+Here, we map the local optoelectronic properties of V-defects in a commercial, green-emitting LED heterostructures with spatial resolutions ($<$ 10 nm) by using the tip of a scanning tunneling luminescence microscope (STLM) as a local hole injector.
+We provide the first direct experimental evidence to support the charge injection hypothesis.